mahussain99/capstone-api-starter/README.md

 # Project Title Grocery Shop
 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+Java project built with Spring Boot.
+It’s an online store API where users can register, log in, browse products, and manage their shopping cart.
+Admins can add, update, or delete products and categories.
+The project uses secure login with JWT tokens and connects to a MySQL database.
 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to view a list of all product categories, So that I can browse products by category.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to view details of a specific category, So that I understand what types of products it contains
+- As an administrator, I want to create a new category, So that new types of products can be added to the store
+- As an administrator, I want to update an existing category, So that category information stays accurate
+- As an administrator, I want to delete a category, So that outdated or unused categories are removed
+- As a user, I want to view all products, So that I can browse available items.

 ## Setup